The best way to generate sustainable traffic is to optimize your website for search engine optimization.

-One mistake mostly made by bloggers, is the abandonment of their existing contents, all they do is try to write as many as possible, they even do so to the extent where they write an article on a topic twice, which can lead to keyword cannibalization causing their contents to rank the less on the SERP’s.
+One mistake made mainly by bloggers is the abandonment of their existing content; all they do is try to write as many as possible; they even do so to the extent where they write an article on a topic twice, which can lead to keyword cannibalization causing their contents to rank the less on the SERP’s.

-As a blogger, don’t write every crap you see, it is not about the number of your contents, but the quality that matters, even if you can write 20 qualitative articles on a blog niche you know very well, that is enough, subsequently, all you need to keep ranking is just coming back to update those article with new pieces of information regularly.
+As a blogger, don’t write every crap you see; it is not about the number of your content but the quality that matters; even if you can write 20 qualitative articles on a blog niche you know very well, that is enough.
+Subsequently, all you need to keep ranking is just come back to regularly update those articles with new pieces of information.

-When updating your content, you don’t just add two lines of a sentence, and just go away, Google will not see it as a major update, and will force it to ignore your article.
+When updating your content, you don’t just add two lines of a sentence and go away; Google will not see it as a significant update and force it to ignore your article.

 7. Optimize The images On Your Websites.

-The Google search engine is not intended to read images, it only does this with the aid of texts.
-You should optimise the images on your website with alt-text – a short summary of the image.
+The Google search engine is not intended to read images; it only does this with the aid of texts.
+Therefore, you should optimise the images on your website with alt-text – a summary of the picture.

 This can be updated within your content management system (CMS), e.g. WordPress, by altering the image and editing the “Alt Text” field.